marcoalopez/GrainSizeTools/DOCS/getting_started.md

-## Importing the data using the Spyder data importer
+## Importing data using the Spyder data importer

 If you are in Spyder, the easiest way to import data is through the Spyder data importer.
 To do this, select the variable browser and then click on the import data icon in the upper left (Fig. 3).
 A new window will pop up showing different import options (Fig. 4).